stelios-c/GPS_analysis/README.md

 Analysis of GPS interruption data in public domain.
 This is a project I do in my free time, using public datasets processed with JupyterLab on Github Codespaces.
 It is not related to my current or previous employers.

 # License status of source data
 At the time of writing, wikipedia is available under the Creative Commons Attribution-ShareAlike 3.0 License.
 The Navigation Center of the United States Coast Guard does not have a copyright or license statement on their website.
 The data is scraped as 'fair use'.
+The UNECE website data can be downloaded and copied for personal, non commercial use.
 This dictates the licensing of this repository as Creative Commons Attribution-ShareAlike, in order to be compatible with the wikipedia license.

 # Roadmap
 Aims: